dimits-ts/syndisco/README.md

 ## Usage

-Have a look in the [SynDisco docs section](todo) for practical guides and high-level documentation.
+Have a look at the [online documentation](https://dimits-ts.github.io/syndisco/) for high-level descriptions, API documentation and tutorials.

 ## Features